bauerjj/SphinxSearch/README.md

 The development was sponsored by [50sQuiff](http://vanillaforums.org/profile/40383/50sQuiff)

-This is drop-in replacement of the typical MYSQL search which is the default Vanilla one.
+This is drop-in replacement of the typical MYSQL search which is the default Vanilla one, however the Sphinx engine must still be installed!
+This is not a trivial task and it is recommended that you utilize your distro package manager for this.
+The plugin will simply attempt to connect to the search daemon running on your server.
+Errors and warning are printed to the user on top of the search page (if any).

 The primary differences from the regular plugin are as follows: